caetas/GenerativeZoo/docs/PixelCNN.md

 ## Training

-The PresGAN can be trained in a similar fashion to other GANs in the zoo:
+The PixelCNNcan be trained with:

     python P-CNN.py --train

 ## Sampling

-For sampling you must provide the generator checkpoint:
+For sampling you must provide the checkpoint:

     python P-CNN.py --sample --checkpoint ./../../models/PixelCNN/PixelCNN_mnist.pt